-Although the exact cause of PLMD isn’t currently known, many researchers believe that PLMD originates in the central nervous system, but no official link has been made.
+Although the exact cause of PLMD isn’t currently known, many researchers believe that PLMD originates in the central nervous system.
+However, no official link has yet been made.
 The following are all thought to contribute or influence PLMD but aren’t necessarily considered a cause:

 - caffeine intake